Get FREE Quotes!

 How Much Does it Cost?

 You may read arguments online that it's better to create an "emergency fund" for unexpected veterinary expenses.
 That solution is better than doing nothing, but as you saw with the example of a Labrador Retriever, if your pet needs expensive veterinary care an emergency fund isn't going to cover it.
+That's why you at least need emergency pet insurance.

 So, when it comes to setting a budget for a pet insurance policy, decide what you would be comfortable paying each month and then find a plan that meets your goals AND fits within your budget.
 This way you can pay your monthly premium without worrying about something happening down the road.